 On Play-Cricket scorecards only first and last name are displayed, so from a club view, and for registration with a league, convention should be that distinguishing information should be included in those fields.

-Plain initials rather than a full first name is not sufficient – JC Smith could be John Charles, James Christopher or any one of thousands of other combinations.
-It would also require detailed knowledge of which individuals have which initials in order to identify a person, which is not something that opposition scorers have on most occasions
+Plain initials rather than a full first name is not sufficient – JC Smith could be John Charles, James Christopher or many other combinations.

 With reference to suffixes, these should be associated with the player’s first name rather than the last name.
 This means that the matching process for multiple records when registering a player should find all of the relevant records; suffixes on the last name may affect this.